mnemnion/loon/notes/clu/semantics.md

 Clu handily meets all nine points on [Paul Graham's](http://www.paulgraham.com/diff.html) list of what makes Lisp different.
 Any programmer who glances at it will call it a Lisp.
 Anyone who argues with the idea that it's a Lisp, knows what `funcall` does.

 Look I feel you.
 I'm in favor of Lisp-2 myself, but Lua provides neither linked lists nor a separate namespace for functions, so we're stuck with it.
 Most people prefer Lisp-1, until they get a chance to try otherwise.
-For my taste, in English you can list a list, in fact that's very common, so `(list list)` is a fine idiom to my taste.
+For my taste, in English you can list a list, in fact that's very common, so `(list list)` is a fine idiom.

 Similarly, I feel at least moderately bad about taking away all your lovingly crafted algorithms and tricks using cons cells, improper cells, A-lists, P-lists, and so on.
 YAGNI, holmes, this is all simpler than that, so you can focus on the part of Lisp where you do crazy things on account of having access to linguistic sillyputty.